 About the Curriculum

 The Rangelands: A Conservation Education Guide provides hands-on, active learning with many outdoor activities to help educators convey the importance of rangeland conservation while establishing real world connections to science.
-The curriculum contains 27 lessons that are aligned to the core Texas Essential Knowledge and Skills and other conservation-based education standards which focus on science while integrating social studies, language arts, and math.
+The curriculum contains 27 lessons that are aligned to the core Texas Essential Knowledge and Skills, including the 2024 streamlined science TEKS.
+We also aligned the curriculum with other conservation-based education standards, which focus on science while integrating social studies, language arts, and math.

 A variety of teaching methods are incorporated into the lessons in order to meet the needs of all students and activate higher-order thinking and synthesis in creative products and presentations.
 Teaching methods include field and lab activities, science investigations and inquiry, games, songs, role play, computer and Internet lessons, citizen science, and community resources.